-1.44 The Fire Authority has a statutory responsibility to prepare its own accounts to present fairly its operations during the year.
+1.44 The Fire Authority has a statutory responsibility to prepare its own accounts to present fairly a true and fair view of its operations during the year.
 The Fire Authority is responsible for approving the statutory annual statement of accounts.

 - 1.45 The key controls for the annual statement of accounts are: - the Authority is required to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of these affairs.
-In this Authority, that officer is the Treasurer to the Authority. - the Authority's statement of accounts must be prepared in accordance with proper practices as set out in the Code of Practice on Local Authority Accounting in the United Kingdom: A Statement of Recommended Practice (the SORP) (CIPFA/LASAAC).
+In this Authority, that officer is the Treasurer to the Authority; and - the Authority's statement of accounts must be prepared in accordance with proper practices as set out in the Code of Practice on Local Authority Accounting in the United Kingdom: A Statement of Recommended Practice (the SORP) (CIPFA/LASAAC).

-- 1.46 To select suitable accounting policies and to apply them consistently. - 1.47 To make judgements and estimates that are reasonable and prudent. - 1.48 To comply with the SORP. - 1.49 To sign and date the statement of accounts, stating that it presents fairly the financial position of the Authority at the accounting date and its income and expenditure for the year ended 31st March. - 1.50 To draw up the timetable for final accounts preparation and to advise staff and external auditors accordingly.
+- 1.46 To select suitable accounting policies and to apply them consistently. - 1.47 To make judgements and estimates that are reasonable and prudent. - 1.48 To comply with the SORP. - 1.49 To sign and date the statement of accounts, stating that it presents fairly a true and fair view of the financial position of the Authority at the accounting date and its income and expenditure for the year ended 31st March. - 1.50 To draw up the timetable for final accounts preparation and to advise staff and external auditors accordingly.